Why Should a Small Business Open a Business Line of Credit?

 If you are a newer business that has to provide collateral, consider opening a business line of credit for the smallest amount possible, using the money, and paying it back on time to build your credit profile.
 The next time around, you will likely be able to open a line of credit for a larger dollar amount without any collateral.

 Higher rates for low credit score: Similar to the above con, a business without a strong credit profile will likely be offered a business line of credit with higher interest rates.
 In this case, it might be beneficial to consider a variable interest rate.
-For more information, please refer to our article Understand Variable Interest Rates as a Small Business Owner.
+To get a lower interest rate, you will likely need to work on your credit score.
+You can do this by finding out your credit score from the three credit bureaus, and find out what remarks are negatively impacting your score.

 Some lenders might also charge an annual fee for the privilege of keeping your business line of credit open.